Adults need seven to eight

 hours of sleep a night

-Getting enough sleep is essential for your overall good health as well as recovering from an illness or injury.
+Getting enough sleep is essential for good health and important for recovery from an illness or injury.
 Most research suggests that children need nine hours of sleep a night, and adults need seven or eight.

-If you feel tired during the day or have trouble falling or staying asleep, your sleep routine may need a makeover.
-Below are a few tips to help you get a good night’s sleep:
+If you feel tired during the day or have trouble falling or staying asleep at night, your sleep routine may need a makeover.
+Here are a few tips to help you get a good night’s sleep:

 Tips for a good night’s sleep

-- Try to go to bed and get up at the same time each day–even if it's a weekend or holiday.
+- Try to go to bed and get up at the same time each day, even during weekends and holidays

 - Avoid napping during the day.